bluesxman/clojure4j/README.md

 ### Is Clojure4J slower than Clojure?
 The current implementation wraps Clojure objects and IFns.
-In tests, Clojure4J  collections tend to be a few percentage points slower than calling Clojure 1.6’s Java API directly.
-A direct comparison to native Clojure has not been performed, but performance relative to Java’s collections seems to be inline with Clojure’s claims about persistent data structures.
+In tests, Clojure4J  collections tend to be a few percentage points slower than calling Clojure 1.6ï¿½s Java API directly.
+A direct comparison to native Clojure has not been performed, but performance relative to Javaï¿½s collections seems to be inline with Clojureï¿½s claims about persistent data structures.

 ### Why not just use Clojure?
-For a variety of reasons, incorporating Clojure into an existing Java project isn’t always allowed/possible.
+For a variety of reasons, incorporating Clojure into an existing Java project isnï¿½t always allowed/possible.
 Hopefully, though, usage of this API might help break down some of those barriers, serving as a small stepping stone to incorporating functional languages and style.